ebrandi/FDD-book/content/chapters/part1/chapter-04.md

 Fix: Include the correct system or project header that declares the function you are calling, for example `#include <stdio.h>` for `printf`.

 10) Kernel specific: undefined symbols when building a module
-Symptom: Linker error “undefined reference” while building your KMOD.
+Symptom: Linker error "undefined reference" while building your KMOD.
 Fix: Ensure the function is actually defined in your module or exported by the kernel, that the declaration matches the definition, and that the right source files are part of the module build.

 11) Kernel specific: using a helper that is meant to be file local
-Symptom: “undefined reference” from other files or unexpected symbol visibility.
+Symptom: "undefined reference" from other files or unexpected symbol visibility.
 Fix: Mark internal helpers as `static` to restrict visibility.
 Expose only what other files must call through your header.

 12) Choosing poor names